Skip to main content

 • Stata, MATLAB and Maple support XLSX data import.
 The SheetJS integrations generate clean XLSX workbooks from user-supplied spreadsheets.

-• TensorFlow.js, Pandas and Mathematica support CSV.
+• TensorFlow.js, Pandas and Mathematica support CSV data import.
 The SheetJS integrations generate clean CSVs and use built-in CSV processors.

 • The "Command-Line Tools" demo covers techniques for making standalone command-line tools for file conversion.